tano-systems/luci-app-tn-watchdog/README.md

 This application needs custom initialization scripts for busybox watchdog utility and custom procd with extra features for setting scheduling policy and priority from init scripts.
-Custom procd and watchdog init scripts can be found in the [meta-tano-openwrt] OpenEmbedded layer.
+Custom procd and watchdog init scripts can be found in the [meta-tanowrt] OpenEmbedded layer.

 ## Supported languages
 - English